National HIV & TB Health Care Worker Hotline

 Who answers the questions?

-- The centre is staffed by specially-trained drug information pharmacists who share 50 years of drug information experience between them.
+- The centre is staffed by specially-trained drug information pharmacists.
 They have direct access to:

 - The latest information databases and reference sources